xtrinch/vue-express-mongo-todo/README.md

 ## About

-Demonstrates the use of API services, routing with vue-router, using bootstrap-vue for easier design, ...
+Demonstrates the use of API services, routing with vue-router, state management with vuex, using bootstrap-vue for easier design, ...

 ## Usage in development